-How to Plan a Blog Post in 6 Easy Steps
+How To Plan A Blog Post In 6 Easy Steps

-Writing interesting, insightful, and educational content for readers is certainly no different.

-Use the six steps below for the best way to plan a blog post from start to finish, and publish content that is interesting and educational for a specific audience (i.e. potential customers).
+Creating content – not just blogs – should always start with planning.
+And that’s often the difference between mediocre content and excellent content.

+To outline that plan, use these six steps for content-creation success and ensure what you and your brand is publishing is being found easily and digested by the right people at the right time.

-Readers won’t just respect this content and the brand behind it, but will actually seek out this content and hold the brand in high regard.
+Readers won’t just respect this content and the brand behind it but will seek out this content and hold the brand in high regard.

+Offering something valuable (high-quality content) to the people who matter most to your business (customers) is a no-brainer and a long-term-winning strategy that pays extreme dividends.

-This is the natural way to build authority for readers as well as search engines like Google.
+Doing so is also the natural way to build authority through your entity (a brand, person, etc.) for readers and search engines like Google.

-1. Know the Brand You’re Representing
+1. Know The Brand You’re Representing

 There can never be enough emphasis on this.

-Too many times when writing on behalf of a brand or business, writers forget (or never consider) said brand’s overall voice and tone.
+Too many times, when writing on behalf of a brand or business, writers forget (or never consider) said brand’s overall voice and tone.

-This is a critical component for success when it comes to consistency, styling, and messaging.
+This is a critical component for success regarding consistency, styling, and messaging.

 You want to ensure all of this is in line with general brand guidelines and its overall brand image.

-Larger, well-established brands typically will have brand guidelines that should include brand voice and tone.
+Larger, well-established brands typically have guidelines that should include brand voice and tone.

-But even if official brand guidelines aren’t available, there are still many ways you can get a greater understanding of a brand, its voice and tone, and its general messaging with goals in mind.
+But even if official brand guidelines aren’t available, there are still many ways you can better understand a brand, its voice and tone, and its general messaging with goals in mind.

-Read Old Blogs by the Brand
+Read Old Blogs By The Brand

 A good starting point would be to look back and read older blog content published by the brand.

-Depending on how long the brand has been creating well-developed, quality content, you could get a deep understanding of the general style and brand voice used.
+Depending on how long the brand has been creating well-developed, quality content, you could deeply understand the general style and brand voice used.

-Work to recreate that with your own insightful spin.
+Work to recreate that with your insightful spin.

-Run a Content Audit (or a Shorter, Modified Version of One)
+Run A Content Audit (Or A Shorter, Modified Version Of One)

-This will help you get the best idea of, not just the overall style and voice of the content, but also the goals of the brand and to identify what works well in terms of traffic, engagement, and performance (and what does not).
+This will help you get the best idea of not just the overall style and voice of the content but also the brand’s goals and identify what works well in terms of traffic, engagement, and performance (and what does not).

-This will also help when developing ideas for blog topics and to identify content gaps.
+This will also help develop ideas for blog topics and identify content gaps.

-Look at Competitors
+Look At Competitors

-Another way to get a good understanding of the brand a writer represents, and what not to be, is to look at some of the brand’s main competitors.
+Another way to better understand the brand a writer represents – and what not to be – is to look at some of the brand’s main competitors.

-Competitors will likely publish their own quality content, but the content produced on behalf of a competing brand like the one you represent should be unique to that brand.
+Competitors will likely publish their quality content, but the content produced on behalf of a competing brand like the one you represent should be unique to that brand.

-That is one of the main ways brands can — and are supposed to — stand out.
+That is one of the main ways brands can stand out and are supposed to.
 Use it to your advantage.

-This is also a no-brainer when moving into a content role within a business or industry one may not be too familiar with.
+This is also a no-brainer when moving into a content role within a business or industry with which one may not be too familiar.

-You want to understand the brand you represent and its messaging, obviously.
+You want to understand the brand you represent and its messaging.

-But it will also help to understand the brand’s main competitors, how they work to separate themselves from their competition, and ways you can surpass them in terms of educating and enlightening potential customers.
+But it will also help to understand the brand’s main competitors, how they work to separate themselves from their competition, and ways you can surpass them in educating and enlightening potential customers.

 2. Understand Your Audience